StarlkYT/Natron/README.md

 }
 ```

-This sample serializes saves the account class instance into a JSON file ("account.json").
+This sample serializes and saves the account class instance into a JSON file ("account.json").

 ```json
 {"Name":"John"}